reidmorrison/iostreams/docs/tutorial.md

 The objective is that all of these streaming processes are performed used streaming so that only the current portion of the file is loaded into memory as it moves through the entire file.
-Where possible each stream never goes to disk, which for example could expose un-encrypted data.

 ## Step by Step